rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ICE Candidate Gathering {#gathering}
 ----------------------------

-For any host candidate gathered by an ICE agent as part of {{RFC8445}} Section 5.1.1, the candidate is processed as follows:
+For any host candidate gathered by an ICE agent as part of {{RFC8445}} Section 5.1.1, the candidate is handled as follows:

 1. Check whether the ICE agent has a usable registered mDNS hostname resolving to the ICE candidate's IP address.
 If one exists, skip ahead to Step 6.